blongworth/python-oceanography-lesson/_episodes/16-Intro-NetCDF.md

 ---
 title: Introduction to netCDF
-teaching:
+teaching: 15 min
-exercises:
+exercises: 0 min
 questions:
-    - "What types of data can be contained in a DataFrame?"
+    - "What is NetCDF format?"
-    - "Why is the data type important?"
+    - "Why using Xarray for NetCDF files in Python "
 objectives:
     - "Describe how information is stored in a Python DataFrame."
     - "Define the two main types of data in Python: text and numerics."